8 Ways to Style the Shadow DOM

 }

-It's worth noting at this point that slots are always styled by external CSS, i.e. slots are light DOM not shadow DOM even though you declare them in your shadow DOM template.
+It's also worth noting at this point that slots are always styled by external CSS, i.e. slots are light DOM not shadow DOM even though you declare them in your shadow DOM template.

 So, those are the five ways you can style shadow DOM with external CSS.
 Let's now look at three ways Web Components can style themselves.